kevinscaria/InstructABSA/README.md

 ## Model Checkpoints

 All the model weights can be found [here](https://huggingface.co/kevinscaria).
-The best performing models for each task based on our experiments are presented in the table below:
+The best performing models for each ABSA subtask based on our experiments are presented in the table below:
 | Task  | Model Name | Dataset Trained | Model Type | Instruction Configuration |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | ATE| kevinscaria/ate_tk-instruct-base-def-pos-neg-neut-combined | SemEval 2014 Laptops + Restaurants | InstructABSA-2 | Definition + 2 pos + 2 neg + 2 neut examples |